GraphRCG: Self-Conditioned Graph Generation: Experiments

 For generic graph generation, we evaluate the quality of the generated graphs with structure-based evaluation metrics.
 We follow previous work~\cite{you2018graphrnn} and calculate the MMD (Maximum Mean Discrepancy) between the graphs in the test set and the generated graphs, regarding (1) degree distributions, (2) clustering coefficients distributions, (3) the number of orbits with four nodes, and (4) the spectra of the graphs obtained from the eigenvalues of the normalized graph Laplacian~\cite{you2018graphrnn,chen2023efficient}.
-For molecular graph generation, following previous works~\cite{jo2022score,kong2023autoregressive}, we evaluate the generated molecular graphs with several key metrics: (1) Frechet ChemNet Distance (FCD)~\cite{preuer2018frechet}, which quantifies the discrepancy between the distributions of training and generated graphs, based on the activation values obtained from the penultimate layer in ChemNet.
-(2) Neighborhood Subgraph Pairwise Distance Kernel (NSPDK) MMD~\cite{costa2010fast}, which measures the Maximum Mean Discrepancy (MMD) between the generated and the test molecules, considering both node and edge features.
-(3) Validity, which refers to the proportion of generated molecules that are structurally valid without requiring valency adjustments.
-(4) Uniqueness, which measures the proportion of unique molecules that are distinct from each other.
+For molecular graph generation, following previous works~\cite{jo2022score,kong2023autoregressive}, we evaluate the generated molecular graphs with several key metrics: (1) Frechet ChemNet Distance (FCD)~\cite{preuer2018frechet}, (2) Neighborhood Subgraph Pairwise Distance Kernel (NSPDK) MMD~\cite{costa2010fast}, (3) Validity, and (4) Uniqueness.
+We provide details of these metrics in Appendix~\ref{appendix:metric}.